Books

 Oldest San Francisco

-It speaks of civic fabrics: the oldest extant blue jeans and rainbow flag.
+It speaks of civic fabrics — specifically, the oldest extant blue jeans and rainbow flag.

 Throughout, the book focuses on people: those who've founded these long-lived concerns, and those who've helped them survive, often against great odds.
-Through these small stories, a larger one, maybe, emerges – here, distilled, is some sense of San Francisco's spirit.
-More information.
+Through these small stories, a larger one, maybe, emerges – here, woven together, through stories, is some sense of San Francisco’s distinctive DNA.

 Until It Shimmers

-My first novel is a coming-of-age story set in Toronto and London in the 1980s and ’90s, and was published, in 2022, by Ace of Swords.
+My novel is a coming-of-age story set in Toronto and London in the 1980s and ’90s, and was published, in 2022, by Ace of Swords.
 This review, from Kirkus, calls it “a potent and vigorous coming-of-age tale.”
-The book’s blurbs and a synopsis follow:
+The Globe & Mail reviewer said it was a “sparkling coming-out story drenched in longing.”
+The author of Leading Men, Christopher Castellani called it a “rich and satisfying debut.”

 Until It Shimmers